 Hoist Finance is subject to external and internal control systems.

-The external control systems, which serve as the framework for Hoist Finance's corporate governance, are the Swedish Companies Act, Annual Accounts Act, Banking and Financing Business Act, the Swedish Financial Supervisory Authority's regulations and general guidelines, Nasdaq Stockholm's Rule Book for Issuers, other relevant laws and regulations, and the Swedish Corporate Governance Code.
-Governance, management and control are, pursuant to Swedish corporate law, the Swedish Corporate Governance Code and the Articles of Association, allocated between the shareholders at the Annual General Meeting (AGM), the Board and the CEO.
+The external control systems, which serve as the framework for Hoist Finance's corporate governance, are the Swedish Companies Act, Annual Accounts Act, Banking and Financing Business Act, regulations and general guidelines by the Swedish Financial Supervisory Authority as well as the European Banking Association, Nasdaq Stockholm's Rule Book for Issuers, other relevant laws and regulations, and the Swedish Corporate Governance Code.
+Governance, management and control are, pursuant to Swedish corporate law, the Swedish Corporate Governance Code, and the Articles of Association, allocated between the shareholders at the Annual General Meeting (AGM), the Board and the CEO.

 The internal control systems include the Hoist Finance Articles of Association adopted by the AGM.
 The Board has also adopted policies and instructions that clarify the division of responsibilities within the Group.

-The following are of particular importance in this context: Rules of procedure for the Board
+The following are of particular importance in this context: